Wei1234c/TCPi/README.md

 ## Limitations
 - Not high speed, obvious latency.
-- Need more memory to accommdate the data SigmaStudio uploads all at once.
+- Need more memory to accommodate the data SigmaStudio uploads all at once.
 ESP32 with 8MB PSRAM is preferred.

 ## Dependencies
 - [Utilities](https://github.com/Wei1234c/Utilities)